Examination in Marital and Family Therapy

 The Examination in Marital and Family Therapy is only part of the overall evaluation used by the member boards.
 AMFTRB expects that candidates will be allowed to sit for the examination only after their credentials have been examined and found to meet the education and experience requirements for licensure or certification in their respective jurisdictions.
 Such candidates are expected to have attained a broad basic knowledge of marital and family therapy, regardless of their individual backgrounds.
 The examination is designed to assess this knowledge through questions focused on the tasks that an entry‑level marital and family therapist should be able to perform, and the knowledge required to perform those tasks successfully.

 Applicants who have completed the required academic and experiential preparation and who have developed the level of competence necessary for entry‑level professional practice in marital and family therapy should be able to pass the test.
 Neither AMFTRB, PTC, nor the member boards can send copies of past examinations to applicants, nor is there a list of recommended books or other materials for use in preparation for the examination.
-However, the practice domains, task statements, and knowledge statements upon which the examination is based have been included in this brochure and may be helpful to candidates preparing for the examination.
+However, the practice domains, task statements, and knowledge statements upon which the examination detailed below, and may be helpful to candidates preparing for the examination.

 By taking this examination, I hereby acknowledge that I understand the following: